combogenomics/CONTIGuator/README.md

 ### Output options
 * -f prefix for the output directories
 * -M prepare even more outputs
+* -N Do not use N to fill the gaps

 ### ACT options
 * -a ACT binary location